 Stir fry basic tips

-Don’t add any oil until the wok is hot.
+Don't add any oil until the wok is hot.
 It should smoke upon touch.
 Have your ingredients ready in order of what takes the most amount to the least amount of time to cook, starting by tipping in the former and adding the latter as the cooking process goes on.
+Don't be tempted to tip everything in at once.

 A wok spoon/spatula is a good investment as it fits the curves of the vessel and allows for the quick and adequate movement necessary for good stir fries.
 It also allows for easy flinging of your food across the room.
 Be speedy with your stirring.
 If you find time to leave stir fry contents to cook without agitation, the heat is probably too low.